 There are other unexpected scenarios that can come out of the blue and catch you at a time when your savings account is not fully prepared.
 To make matters more stressful, you might have poor credit due to previous financial decisions.
 If you are seeking short-term financial options to get you out of this pinch, you may want to look for the best installment loans for poor credit.

 It could be that you and your spouse both lose your job simultaneously.
 You may face a major medical catastrophe.
 Or there may be a large medical bill that your insurance company refuses to pay.
 These are unpredictable emergencies.
 This is what the money that you saved with conscious spending be used to cover.
+In the event of a life-threatening medical emergency, selling your life insurance policy for a cash payout via viatical settlement can help alleviate the financial stresses that come with medical bills.

 In an emergency, getting a loan is a last resort.
 If you need to get a loan, your financial focus should be repaying that loan as quickly as possible and getting back to saving for your future.